qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Reference: [G.I.
 Joe Phenomena: Understanding  the Limits of Metacognitive  Awareness on Debiasing](https://www.hbs.edu/ris/Publication%20Files/21-084_436ebba8-c832-4922-bb6e-49d000a77df3.pdf)

 Note that the **cognitive biases are not necessarily negative things**.
-They are tradeoffs.
+They are tradeoffs: sometimes worse, sometimes better.

 ## Between leaders and scholars/engineers